 AP Royal Oak 15202ST retail: ~$22,000 · Secondary: $38,000–55,000+

-Also watch: Vitinha, João Neves, Bradley Barcola
+Also of note: Vitinha, João Neves, Bradley Barcola

 ARSENAL